Christianity in Iran: History

 The number of Christians in Iran was further significantly boosted through various policies of the subsequent kingdoms that ruled from 1501.
 For example, in 1606 during the Ottoman–Safavid War (1603–18), king Abbas I resettled some 300,000 Armenians deeper within modern-day Iran, as well as establishing their own quarter in the then-capital Isfahan, which is still largely populated by Christian Armenians some four centuries later: the New Julfa district.
 Other hundreds of thousands of Christian Georgians and Circassians were furthermore deported and resettled during the same Safavid era and in the later Qajar era within Iran, although both communities are exclusively Muslim nowadays.

 In the 18th and 19th centuries, Protestant missionaries began to evangelize in Persia.
 They directed their operations towards supporting the extant churches of the country while improving education and health-care.
 Unlike the older, ethnic churches, these evangelical Protestants began to engage with the ethnic Persian Muslim community.
 Their printing presses produced much religious material in various languages.
 Some Persians subsequently converted to Protestantism and their churches still exist within Iran (using the Persian language).

 In the early 20th century, once again Iran's stable and extant Christian population was boosted – this time due to the effects of the Assyrian genocide (1914–1924) and the Armenian genocide (1914–1923), as many tens of thousands of refugees poured in.
 However, both massacres drastically negatively affected Iran's Christian population as well, as Ottoman troops crossed the Iranian border in the later stages of World War I and massacred many tens of thousands of Armenians and Assyrians within Iran's borders as well, especially in West Azerbaijan Province, but also in adjacent provinces.
 Vibrant, huge and millennia-old native Christian communities in these parts of Iran were virtually shattered by the Ottoman actions, being reduced from formerly composing majorities in some of the regions, to very small – though noticeable – surviving communities.
 Prior to World War I and the Assyrian genocide, the population of Urmia was 40% to 50% Christian, for example.
-Nowadays, this number for the same city lies at 1% to 2%.